 If the language you speak at home is recorded incorrectly, you can also update this yourself on the Student Information System.

 You may take in approved writing materials only.
-This includes; pens, pencils as well as drawing instruments, non-programmable calculators (only when permitted) and books where approved.
+This includes; pens, pencils as well as drawing instruments, non-programmable calculators (only when permitted) and books where approved (usually open book exams, Library books are not permitted).
 You may take in a transparent plastic pencil case or plastic bag to carry your belongings.

 If you are not sure if you are allowed to use books, course materials or calculators, please contact your lecturer or tutor for further advice.